jonatasdemello/codility-javascript/README.md

 });
 ```

 ## Adding Unit Tests

 Each test case will be added based on the instructions provided in the problem description.
 Feel free to add more, start simple and add more as you go and look for edge cases or potential issues.
 It is good to also add cases outside the scope or boundaries too.

-I will start with these items and add some extra tests:
+I will start with these requirements and add some extra tests too:

 - The number 9 has binary representation 1001 and contains a binary gap of length 2.
 - The number 529 has binary representation 1000010001 and contains two binary gaps: one of length 4 and one of length 3.